-When you’re looking into training courses, it’s important to find the perfect one for you.
-Researching the different options available to you is key.
-However, with so much information out there, some of it contradicting, some of it out of date, it can be difficult to understand what it is exactly what you’re looking for.
+When you’re looking into training courses, it’s essential to find the perfect one for you.
+So researching the different options available to you is vital.

-If you’re not sure what qualifications you need to begin your desired career, take a look at our ACS Gas, DEI Electrical and NVQ Electrical course pages for more information.
+If you’re unsure what qualifications you need to begin your desired career, look at our ACS Domestic Gas and NVQ Level 3 Electrical course pages for more information.
 The prices of each course are also available there.